Inshore Fisheries and Conservation Authority

-Under s.
-154 of the Marine and Coastal Access Act, 2009 IFCA must further the conservation objectives of marine conservation zones.
+Under s.154 of the Marine and Coastal Access Act 2009 IFCAs must further the conservation objectives of marine conservation zones.

-IFCAs are funded by Local Authorities and this funding is, in part, underpinned by DEFRA via an Area Based Grant of c. £3 million annually.
+IFCAs are funded by Local Authorities and this funding is, in part, underpinned by Defra via an Area Based Grant of c. £3 million annually.

-Since the IFCAs were created in 2011 they have been responsible for transforming the way fishing activities are undertaken in Marine Protected Areas as a consequence of the UK government's "revised approach to the management of commercial fishing in European Marine Sites" and have introduced 17 byelaws to protect the most vulnerable features within European Marine Sites.
+Since the ten IFCAs were created in 2011, they have been responsible for transforming the way fishing activities are undertaken in Marine Protected Areas as a consequence of the UK government's "revised approach to the management of commercial fishing in European Marine Sites" and have introduced 17 byelaws to protect the most vulnerable features within European Marine Sites.
 Southern IFCA has introduced measures which restrict Bottom Towed Fishing Gear from 25% of the IFCA District.
 IFCAs are also progressing measures to balance the needs of the commercial and recreational fisheries and examples of emerging plans are seen in Devon and Severn IFCA.